Quantum realism: axiomatization and quantification: Introduction

 Whatever perspective one may adopt in assessing the quantum phenomena, the task of combining the algebraic structure of the theory with the experienced physical reality is always an issue.
 In effect, it has been suggested that many of the interpretations of quantum mechanics known to date can be divided in two groups, depending on their attitude toward (the emergence of) realism\footnote{In most cases the term realism is taken as a synonym for ``classical reality'', which may be identified with the dogma according to which all the systems exist and have well defined physical properties at every instant of time regardless the presence or action of observers (brain-endowed systems).} \cite{cabello2017,fuchs2017}.
 Amongst the frameworks accounting for the emergence of an objective reality from the quantum substratum, quantum Darwinism \cite{zurek2009} is a prominent one.
 Corroborated by recent experiments \cite{ciampini2018,chen2019,unden2019}, this model claims that reality emerges when information about a quantum system gets prolifically copied into the environment.

-Once we accept a non-instantaneous transition to classical reality, it makes sense thinking of an intermediate state of affairs, the one prior to the definitive achievement of realism.
+Once we accept a noninstantaneous transition to classical reality, it makes sense thinking of an intermediate state of affairs, the one prior to the definitive achievement of realism.
 Presumably, any gradation of ``nonrealism'' would be possible {\it a priori}.
 This was the intuition leading Bilobran and Angelo (BA) to introduce the so-called {\it irreality} (the complement of reality)---an operational quantifier intended to diagnose how far a given physical quantity is from full definiteness \cite{bilobran2015}.
 The criterion of realism envisaged in this approach, henceforth referred to as BA's realism, does not imply full classical reality, since situations are shown to exist where the $z$-component of spin is an element of reality whereas the $x$-component is not.
-Many developments followed from this framework, from a novel notion of nonlocality \cite{gomes2018,orthey2019,fucci2019} to foundational aspects of quantum theory \cite{dieguez2018,engelbert2020} and their proof-of-principle \cite{mancino2018,dieguez2021} to the realization that irreality is a quantum resource \cite{costa2020}.
+The basic premise employed by BA is that a measurement establishes an element of reality for the measured observable, even when the measurement outcome is not revealed.
+If a given state is not altered by an unrevealed measurement, then this means that this state already implied an element of reality before the measurement.
+Hence, the uncertainties associated with the measured observable are of subjective essence and the state is epistemic.
+Many developments followed from this framework, from a novel notion of nonlocality \cite{gomes2018,orthey2019,fucci2019} to foundational aspects of quantum theory \cite{dieguez2018,engelbert2020} and their proofs of principle \cite{mancino2018,dieguez2021}, to the realization that irreality is a quantum resource \cite{costa2020}.